-When you mail your Notice, prepare a Certificate of Mailing Notice to Persons on Mailing List, a Certificate of Accuracy of the Mailing List, a Certificate of Sending Notice to Legislators, and a Certificate of Giving Notice Pursuant to the Notice Plan.
-Forms for these certificates can be found in the appendix as CRT-MLNG, CRT-LIST, CRT-LEG, and CRT-GNRC.
+When you mail your Notice, prepare a Certificate of Mailing Notice to Persons on Mailing List, a Certificate of Accuracy of the Mailing List, and a Certificate of Giving Notice Pursuant to the Notice Plan.
+Forms for these certificates can be found in the appendix as CRT-MLNG, CRT-LIST, and CRT-GNRC.
+(See also CRT-LIST-MLNG-SAMPLE)